 Fig. 27a.
-Comparison of Target theory (T) and LQ models of survival data (in vivo) of money bone marrow cells.
-Note that the greatest difference in the respective predictions of response lies in the "shoulder region".
+Comparison of Target theory (T) and LQ models of survival data (in vivo) of mouse bone marrow cells.
+Note that the greatest difference in the respective predictions of response lies in the 'shoulder region'.
 This suggests that, on the basis of the Kullbeck-Leibler divergence, or information, criterion, an experimental design to discriminate between the Target theory and LQ models will place one or more additional observations in this region (Bard, 1974), a recommendation that is intuitively correct.
-However, the present set of data can be used to discriminate between these two models on the two criteria of concordance (with the data) and consistency (with apriori information).
-(N.B.: To any case, LQ is simply a low-dose approximation to equations that do become straight exponentials at higher doses" J. Fowler, 1989.)
+However, the present set of data can be used to discriminate between these two models on the two criteria of concordence (with the data) and consistency (with apriori information).
+(N.B.: In any case, LQ is simply a low-dose approximation to equations that do become straight exponentials at higher doses' J. Fowler, 1989.)

-The usual goodness-of-fit test based on the chi-aquared approximation to the sampling distribution of an aggregate statistic, the sum of squared residuals - either χ_i or d_i - is equivocal.
+The usual goodness-of-fit test based on the chi-squared approximation to the sampling distribution of an approximation to the sampling distribution of an approximation to the sampling distribution of an approximation, the sum of squared residuals - either χ_1 or d_1 - is equivocal.
 Both models fit about equally well on this criterion.
-However, comparison of the respective distributions of the case statistics, in the plots of chi-aquared residuals, presented in Figs. 20a (LQ) and 26a (T) shows that the Target theory model is more consistent with the data than the LQ model.
+However, comparison of the respective distributions of the case statistics, in the plots of chi-squared residuals, presented in Figs. 20a (LQ) and 25a (T) shows that the Target theory model is more consistent with the data than the LQ model.
 In particular, the T model fits the data better in the so-called shoulder region where the respective chi-residuals are χ_3 = 1.39(T) and χ_3 = 2.06(LQ).
-This comparison of aggregate and case statistics well illustrates the remarks of Robins and Greenland (1986) anent goodness-of-fit measures: "Another problem with goodness of fit tests is that they are insensitive to certain type of inconsistencies between models and data, and so they can indicate a good fit for certain models that are growly inconsistent with the data, one ought to check for model adequacy by examining residuals, screening for outliers, and employing similar 'diagnostic techniques'."
+This comparison of aggregate and case statistics well illustrates the remarks of Robins and Greenland (1986) anent goodness-of-fit measures: "Another problem with goodness of fit tests is that they are insensitive to certain type of inconsistencies between models and data, and so they can indicate a good fit for certain models that are grossly inconsistent with the data, one ought to check for model adequacy by examining residuals, acreening for outliers, and employing similar 'diagnostic techniques'."

-It should also be remarked that the LQ model is wholly inconsistent with the apriori requirement on the curvature k, of the survival curve in the low dose region (say $0 \le D \le 1.5$ Gy) - the curvature must be negative (k < 0) - whereas the T model is consistent with this criterion.
-These comparisons of the LQ and Target models well illustrates another comment of Robins and Greenland (1986), namely the recommendation to "... choose a model that is consistent with the data and yields parameter estimates consistent with ... prior beliefs."
+It should also be remarked that the LQ model is wholly inconsistent with the sprinting requirement on the curvature, k, of the survival curve in the low dose region (say $0 \le D \le 1.5$ Gy) - the curvature must be negative (k < 0) - whereas the T model is consistent with this criterion.
+These comparisons of the LQ and Target models well illustrates another comment of Robins and Greenland (1986), namely the recommendation to " choose a model that is consistent with the data and yields parameter estimates consistent with prior beliefs."

-With larger samples, say 12-15 levels of dose, the technique of embedding could be used to discriminate between these two (LQ and Target theory) non-nested rival models of cell survival.
-(See Gilchrist Statistical Modelling, and the discussion under Fig. 6c above.)
+With larger samples, say 12-15 levels of dose, the technique of embedding could be used to discriminate between these two (LQ and Target theory) non-nested rival models of cell survival (See Gilchrist Statistical Modelling, and the discussion under Fig. 6c above.)